iDigBio/spreadsheet-skills/01-format-data.md

 ## Exercise

-We're going to take a messy version of the survey data and clean it up.
+We're going to take a messy subset of the occurrence data spreadsheet and clean it up.

 - Download the data by clicking [here](https://goo.gl/gyRwx7)

-- Open up the data in a spreadsheet program
+- Open your data in a text editing program and look at it.

-- You can see that there are two tabs.
-Two field assistants conducted the surveys, one in 2013 and one in 2014, and they both kept track of the data in their own way.
-Now you're the person in charge of this project and you want to be able to start doing statistics with the data.
+	* How is the data delimited?

+- Open in a spreadsheet program.

 - How would you clean up this datasheet?

 Previous: [Introduction](00-intro.html)  Next: [Formatting problems](02-common-mistakes.html)